Open books on a wooden desk

 The allocation of graduate supervision for this course is the responsibility of the Law Faculty and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Law Faculty.

-On admission as a research student, you will be assigned a supervisor with whom you should meet regularly to discuss your work and provide feedback and advice.
+On admission as a research student, you will be assigned a supervisor with whom you will have the opportunity to meet to discuss your work and provide feedback and advice.
 Students generally meet their supervisors nine times per year.
 For the DPhil, there is likely to be a greater concentration of meetings during the first two terms, while you are in the process of defining your research topic, and in the final stages leading up to submission of the completed thesis.

 Assessment

 All students will be initially admitted to the status of Probationer Research Student (PRS).
 Within a maximum of four terms as a full-time PRS student (eight terms as a part-time PRS student), you will be expected to apply for, and achieve, transfer of status from Probationer Research Student to DPhil status by submitting a research outline and a substantial piece of written work.
 These are assessed by two members of the Law Faculty, who will also interview you about your work.
-This application is normally made by the third term for full-time students (sixth term for part-time students).
+This application is normally made in your third or fourth term for full-time students (sixth or eighth term for part-time students).
 A similar exercise then takes place between your sixth and ninth terms (twelfth and fifteenth terms for the part-time pathway) when you will apply for Confirmation of DPhil status.

 After three or at most four years (no later than eight years for the part-time pathway), your thesis will be read by two examiners, who conduct an in-depth oral examination known as a viva voce.
 The thesis must make a significant and substantial contribution to its field.
 On the basis of the examiners’ report, you will either be awarded the DPhil (which may be subject to major or minor corrections) or referred back to make revisions to the thesis.